Jamie George

-Jamie Edward George (born 20 October 1990) is an English professional rugby union player who plays at hooker for Saracens in the Gallagher Premiership.
-He has also represented the England Rugby Team at under-16, under-18, under-20 level and represented the senior side at the 2015 and 2019 Rugby World Cup.
+Jamie Edward George (born 20 October 1990) is an English professional rugby union player who plays as a hooker for Premiership Rugby club Saracens and the England national team.

 Early life

-George played for local team Hertford Rugby Football Club in his youth, until he was asked to join the Saracens Academy.
+George played for local team Hertford RFC in his youth, until he was asked to join the Saracens Academy.

-George was educated at Haileybury and Imperial Service College and was captain of the Haileybury 1st XV for two years, in Lower Sixth and Upper Sixth, whilst also being a regular for the 1st XV in Y11.
-He is an Aston Villa fan.
+George was educated at Haileybury and Imperial Service College and captained the Haileybury 1st XV for two years, in Lower Sixth and Upper Sixth, while also being a regular for the 1st XV in Y11.

-Saracens
+Club career

 George has played for Saracens since 2009 after training in the Saracens Academy from the age of 14.
-He had a short loan spell at Southend Saxons in the lower tiers of English rugby in 2008-09, however quickly caught the attention of Bobby Walsh in the Saracens management team to return the following season.
+He had a short loan spell at Southend Saxons in the lower tiers of English rugby in 2008–09, however quickly caught the attention of Bobby Walsh in the Saracens management team to return the following season.

-2009-10 season
+2009–14

-In November 2009 George made his professional club debut for the Saracens first team against Northampton Saints in the Anglo-Welsh Cup.
+In November 2009, George made his professional club debut for the Saracens first team against Northampton Saints in the Anglo-Welsh Cup.
 However this was the only appearance he was to make that season.
 He continued his development playing for the Saracens Storm in the A league.

-2010-11 season

 The 2010–11 season was George's first season for the Saracens first team.
 He played most of the season as an understudy to Schalk Brits who he described as "one of the most talented blokes I’ve ever met in my life".
 In the season he made 20 appearances and scored two tries, helping Saracens to secure a home semi-final in the Premiership.
 He was an unused substitute in the final as Saracens defeated Leicester Tigers to win their first ever league title.

-2013-14 season

-In May 2014 George was a second half replacement in the final of the European Rugby Champions Cup as they finished runners up to Toulon and the following weekend saw Saracens lose to Northampton Saints in the Premiership final.
+In May 2014, George was a second-half replacement in the 2014 Heineken Cup final as they finished runners up to Toulon and the following weekend saw Saracens lose against Northampton Saints in the Premiership final.

-2014-15 season
+2014–18

 George started the 2015 Premiership Final, and was the centre of added pressure and attention due to his promotion to the England squad.
 George responded well and starred during the match against Bath, running in one try from over 30-metres out, and passing the ball to Chris Wyles for his try.

-2015-16 season

-On 14 May 2016 George was a second half replacement in the final of the European Rugby Champions Cup as Saracens beat Racing 92 to become champions of Europe for the first time.
+On 14 May 2016 George was a second-half replacement in the 2016 European Rugby Champions Cup final as Saracens beat Racing 92 to become champions of Europe for the first time.
 Later that month they defeated Exeter Chiefs to complete their first ever domestic and European double.

-2016-17 season

-In the 2016-17 season George started for the side that defeated ASM Clermont Auvergne at Murrayfield to retain their European title.
+In the 2016–17 season George started for the side that defeated ASM Clermont Auvergne in the 2017 European Rugby Champions Cup final at Murrayfield to retain their European title.
+The following season saw George win his fourth league title with Saracens as they were victorious against Exeter in the Premiership final.